Building:Richcraft Hall, Room 4212

 Biography

-Emily Hiltz is Instructor II in the School of Journalism and Communication and serves as the Co-Op Faculty Advisor for Communication and Media Studies.
-Her teaching and research focus on advancing creative, interdisciplinary and critical approaches to studying visual media culture, identity, and online communication.
-Her research contributes to visual culture studies, feminist intersectional media studies, and critical media approaches to crime.
-She holds a PhD in Communication from Carleton University, a MA in Media Studies from The University of Western Ontario, and an Hons.
-BA in Media, Information and Technoculture also from Western.
+Emily Hiltz is an Associate Professor, Teaching Stream in the Communication and Media Studies program.
+Her teaching and research focus on advancing creative, interdisciplinary and critical approaches to visual media culture, identity, gender and sexuality, and online communication.
+Her research contributes to visual culture studies, feminist intersectional media studies, and critical media approaches to crime and criminalization.
+She holds a PhD in Communication from Carleton University, a MA in Media Studies from The University of Western Ontario, and an Honours BA in Media, Information and Technoculture also from Western.

 Research Interests